joelparkerhenderson/wordbooks/pages/investors/index.md

 * Seed investors: For startups that did not have an angel round, seed funding rounds are the first major outside investment they receive.
 The money received is usually used to cover the costs of product development and marketing.

 * Series A investors: Series A investors provide funding to startups that have already established a track record of success and are looking to scale up their operations.
-These investors look for companies that have a proven business model and a clear path to profitability.
+These investors look for companies that have a proven business model and path to profitability.

 * Series B investors: Series B investors provide funding to startups that have already achieved significant growth and are looking to expand into new markets or product lines.
-These investors look for companies with a solid revenue stream and a clear path to continuing growth.
+These investors look for companies with a solid revenue stream and path to continuing growth.